Bonelab/bonelab-website/_posts/2024-09-29-establish-fibular-as-nonweightbearing-control.md

 a complicating factor of the radius is that it is also a site that is prone to motion artifact during HR-pQCT acquisition.
 There is research showing that the fibula is not carrying very much weight relative to the tibia, and since it is scanned in the same FOV as the tibia, it is subject to exactly the same motion artifacts.
-Therefore, to determine whether a mechanical stimulus, such as microgravity induced bone loss in space flight, it would be possible to confirm this difference more clearly because it removes the confounding effect of the motion differences between tibia and radius.
+Comparing changes in the tibia and fibula during spaceflight could help distinguish their responses to mechanical unloading, while reducing the confounding effect of differences in motion artefacts between the separately scanned tibia and radius.

 It would require going back to the original ISQ files from the TBONE study and extracting the fibula from each scan.
 This would involve a simple modification to the IPL script that gets the